-In Free Indeed’s Praying the Attributes of God Challenge we are praising God for being our Redeemer.
+In Free Indeed’s Praying the Attributes of God Challenge we praised Jesus for being our Redeemer.
 What does that mean?

 - a person who brings goodness, honor, etc., to something again